 Kamakura (Japanese igloo) festivals are held in snowy regions during winter

 The Japanese have come up with creative solutions to their wintertime temperatures.
 One such solution is the kotatsu, a low heated table skirted with a quilt.
 It keeps you warm while you sit with your legs tucked under the table.
-There are cafes all across the country, offering this cozy way to combat the cold.
+There are cafes all across the country that offer this cozy way to combat the cold.

 An onsen warms you up for hours, even on the coldest days

 Sitting on one of the most geothermally active regions in the world, the Japanese love onsen (hot springs).
-Taking a bath in winter warms to the bones, and the effect lasts for hours after you’ve dried off.
-While hot springs are a bit harder to find in metropolitan centers, sento (public baths that use heated municipal water instead of spring water) are more common, and most hotel bathrooms have a deep tub for travelers to soak in.
+Taking a bath in winter warms you to the bones, and the effect lasts for hours after you’ve dried off.
+Hot springs are a bit harder to find in metropolitan centers, but sento (public baths that use heated municipal water instead of spring water) are common, and most hotel bathrooms have a deep tub for travelers to soak in.

 After drying off from a bath, the right layers are essential.
 Thermal clothing that traps the heat in is popular in Japan.
 Grabbing some underlayers is well worth the small cost upon arrival.
 A good pair of gloves and a warm hat are essential, too, and many Japanese brands of gloves are tech-friendly, using a special type of material in the finger pads of their gloves that allow touch-screen use.
 It’s a real blessing while trying to access maps on a windy January night!

 Kamakura fesitvals add fun (and a little shelter) in winter weather